 - Pregnancy/maternity, e.g. breastfeeding

 - Religion or belief

 - Sexual orientation

-For salons and barbershops, equality law means that when providing goods and services, you must not discriminate against anyone on the grounds of gender.
+For salons and barbershops, equality law means that when providing goods and services, you must not discriminate against anyone on the grounds of gender (or any of the protected characteristics from the list above).
 This also applies to individuals who have changed from one sex to another (gender reassignment) or are in the process of doing so.
 This can include social transition, so an individual doesn’t have to be on hormones (medical transition) to be covered by this.